Most Pracheen Hanuman mandir reestablished during Mughal time

 Lord Anjaneya alias Hanuman

 The main temple is west facing and the Lord Hanuman is also seen facing west.
 The main moorthi of the Lord is seen installed at around fifteen feet depth.
-It is said over a period of time the ground level had been increased by along the ring road, with the development of the city.
+It is said over a period of time the ground level had been increased along the ring road, with the development of the city.
 But the idol of the Lord Hanuman is said to be where it was originally installed.
 The moorthi is around three to four feet and the Lord Hanuman is seen as embossed in the stone and had been covered with senturam i.e., vermillion paste.
-There is water around the Lord and it will be seen as if Lord is standing in the water.
-Lord of this kshetra is seen holding the sanjeevi parvatham in His right hand, and the left hand is seen as if touching the ground.
+There is water around the Lord and it will be seen as if the Lord is standing in the water.
+Lord of this kshetra is seen holding the Sanjeevi parvatham in His right hand, and the left hand is seen as if touching the ground.

 The legend of the kshetra